 Finding Help Now

 Treatment is available for anyone who wants to stop taking antidepressants.
-If antidepressants haven’t worked for you or you have severe depression, it’s worth looking into inpatient treatment.
+If antidepressants haven’t worked for you or you have severe depression, it’s worth looking into inpatient or outpatient treatment.
 You may also require special treatment if you have a co-occurring substance abuse problem.
 If you’re ready t0 end your battle with antidepressant addiction, contact a dedicated treatment specialist to learn about your treatment options today.

 Get help today

 Don't go through the process of recovery alone.
 Get in touch with someone who can help.